darkjacky/gm_mmdb/README.md

 This should be enough to compile it yourself.

 Currently there is no Close function as I don't deem it a requirement.

+mmdb:LookupField allows you to lookup any arbitrary field from the mmdb. mmdb:LookupField( IP, "continent", "names", "en" ) is the same as mmdb:GetIPContinentName( IP ) mmdb:LookupField( IP, "continent", "code" ) is the same as mmdb:GetIPContinentcode( IP ) mmdb:LookupField( IP, "country", "iso_code" ) is the same as mmdb:GetIPCountry( IP ) mmdb:LookupField( IP, "country", "names", "en" ) is the same as mmdb:GetIPCountryFull( IP ) If you download the bigger database you can do mmdb:LookupField( IP, "city", "names", "en" ) to look up the city.
+The city often is not acurate however so it is probably best to stick with the smaller mmdb.